jubilantdeenie/Hunch-Methodology-Concept-Development/discovery_timeline.md

 This timeline provides empirical and narrative proof of origin, process, and results.
 It supports the central claim that:

 > **Reflective, intuition-based prompting dramatically reduces hallucination rates and improves AI relational behavior.**

+---
+*Note: The correlation between the Hunch Methodology and reduced hallucination frequency aligns with public updates from OpenAI during this research period.
+Final attribution rests with OpenAI’s internal data and testing.
+This repo presents supporting evidence for review, not definitive causation.*